Live Brent Crude Oil Price Chart

 Latest Crude Oil News & Analysis

-Stay ahead of the market with our latest coverage of crude oil price movements, OPEC+ policy decisions, geopolitical developments, EIA inventory data, and expert energy market analysis.
+Stay ahead of the market with our latest coverage of crude oil price movements, Hormuz shipping disruptions, OPEC+ policy decisions, IEA reserve releases, and expert energy market analysis from Finonity’s commodities desk.

 How to Invest in Brent Crude Oil

-Oil-linked exchange-traded funds and notes are the most accessible route for retail investors.
-Most hold front-month or near-month futures contracts and are subject to roll costs — a structural drag that can cause performance to deviate significantly from the spot price over time.
-Understanding contango and backwardation is essential before investing in these instruments.
+Oil-linked exchange-traded funds and notes are the most accessible route for retail investors seeking direct commodity exposure.
+Most hold front-month or near-month futures contracts and are subject to roll costs, a structural drag that can cause performance to deviate significantly from the spot price over time.
+Understanding contango (when futures prices exceed spot, creating negative roll yield) and backwardation (when spot exceeds futures, creating positive roll yield) is essential before investing in these instruments.
+During the 2026 Iran crisis, the Brent curve has been in steep backwardation, meaning ETF holders are currently benefiting from positive roll yield as they sell expensive near-month contracts and buy cheaper deferred ones.
+This is the opposite of the 2020 contango environment where ETF investors suffered persistent losses from negative roll.

 United States Brent Oil Fund

 The primary US-listed ETF tracking Brent Crude specifically.
 Holds near-month ICE Brent futures and rolls monthly.
 Expense ratio: 0.90%.
-Best choice for investors seeking direct Brent exposure.
+The most direct Brent exposure available in US equity markets.
+During the Hormuz crisis, BNO has tracked the Brent spot price relatively closely due to backwardation.

 Invesco DB Oil Fund

-Uses an optimised roll strategy based on the Deutsche Bank Liquid Commodity Index, selecting contracts to minimise roll costs.
+Uses an optimised roll strategy based on the Deutsche Bank Liquid Commodity Index, selecting contracts along the curve to minimise roll costs.
 Expense ratio: 0.78%.
-Suitable for longer-term holders.
+Historically outperforms naive front-month strategies during contango periods, though the advantage is smaller during backwardation.

 WisdomTree Brent Crude Oil ETC